open-telemetry/community/guides/contributor/CLA.md

 Once you select the type of contributor, proceed to Sign the CLA and follow the instructions to complete the signing process through DocuSign.

-After you have filled out  the information, Click "Finish" and you will be redirected back to your Pull Request.
+After you have filled out the information, click "Finish" and you will be redirected back to your Pull Request.

 #### 5. Look for an email indicating successful signup.